Integrate OpenTelemetry Traces

 How it works

-The following diagram shows how OpenTelemetry traces are collected and forwarded to the Causely mediator.
+The following diagram shows how OpenTelemetry traces and metrics are collected and forwarded to the Causely mediator.
 For more information on how Causely works, see the How Causely Works page.

 No raw data is sent from the mediator to the Causely engine, only distilled insights.
 This way your data is secure and you can be sure that no sensitive data is sent to us.